HOW TO DO BUSINESS WITH UNION COLLEGE

 STANDARD PURCHASE ORDER

 All College purchases are secured by means of a standard purchase order document.
 College requisitioners are required to document their requirements on a Requisition form and process for the appropriate approvals.
 No purchase order can be processed without the approved Requisition.
-In no instance should a supplier deliver materials either for purchase or on trial approval until a Union County College purchase order has been executed and issued by the appropriate College official and received by the supplier.
+In no instance should a supplier deliver materials either for purchase or on trial approval until a Union College purchase order has been executed and issued by the appropriate College official and received by the supplier.

 MASTER ORDER AGREEMENTS